The complete book-based approach to primary English

 Free Individual Account Individual

-Membership (Three month minimum term)
+Subscriber (Three month minimum term)

-School Memberships
+School Subscribers

-Pay per resource
+Pay per sequence

-1 token per month
+1 x free sequence token per month

 FREE UNLIMITED

-Home Learning Branches
+Access to Home Learning Branches

-RATE (Recording and Assessment Tool for English)
+Access to RATE (Recording and Assessment Tool for English)

 The use of high quality literature is important in schools; it expands its readers’ horizons, opening minds to concepts and themes such as hope, freedom and justice, as well as providing vital insights into historical settings with geographical and scientific knowledge woven within as part of the narrative.